bsides230/RemoDash/CORE_MODULES_MIGRATION.md

-# Core Modules Migration List
+s# Core Modules Migration List

 This file tracks the migration of "core" modules (HTML files in `web/modules`) into standalone `.mdpk` packages.